-Earning the CIMA designation is a process and takes time and money, both in completing and maintaining certification.
-Generally speaking, to earn the CIMA designation takes 9 to 12 months to complete and requires candidates to meet a range of experience, education, examination, and ethics requirements.
+That said, it does require time, money and energy to complete and maintain the certification.
+To earn the CIMA designation typically takes 9 to 12 months to complete and requires candidates to meet a range of experience, education, examination, and ethics guidelines.

-Candidates for the CIMA designation must first complete and submit the CIMA Certification Program Application and application fee (here’s an overview of current fees).
-Know that the application will ask for detailed contact information, work experience, and any record of complaints and regulatory actions.
-This is important because the Investments and Wealth Institute must complete a background check on you and your claimed work before you are admitted into the CIMA program.
-Applicants will be notified of their acceptance into the program within ten business days.
+If you are seeking the CIMA designation, you must first complete and submit the CIMA Certification Program Application along with the application fee.
+The application will ask for detailed contact information, work experience, and any record of complaints or regulatory actions.
+You should be notified of your acceptance into the program within 10 business days.

-To earn the CIMA® designation, you must successfully complete an executive education program at one of the Investment and Wealth Institute’s three registered programs: The University of Chicago Booth School of Business, The Wharton School at the University of Pennsylvania, and the Yale School of Management.
-If you are based in Australia you can enroll at Investment Management Research Program.
+To earn the CIMA® designation, you must successfully complete an executive education program at one of the Investments and Wealth Institute’s four registered programs:

-The education courses are generally two to four days in length and have their own “final” examination at the end.
-While the costs of these course offerings vary greatly, expect the courses – in addition to travel and lodging – to be a large expense, costing at least $4,500.
+The courses are generally two to four days in length, concluding with their own “final” examination.
+While the costs of these course offerings vary greatly, expect the courses – in addition to travel and lodging – to be a sizable expense of $4,500 or more.

-TIP: Yale offers an online option for a competitive cost.
+Pro Tip: Yale offers an online option for the CIMA executive education program.

 Documentation and a Second Background Check

-Lastly, after completing your exam and education course, you’ll have to document your professional experience – a minimum of three year’s verifiable financial advisory work is required – and complete a second background check before you can hold the CIMA designation.
-You must also sign and promise to abide by the Investment and Wealth Institute Code of Professional Responsibility.
+Lastly, after completing your exam and education course, you’ll have to document your professional experience – a minimum of three years of verifiable financial advisory work is required – and complete a second background check before you can hold the CIMA designation.
+You must also sign and promise to abide by the Investments and Wealth Institute Code of Professional Responsibility.

 To maintain the CIMA designation, you are required to complete three certification renewal requirements during each certification renewal period.
-More information about those requirements can be found in the CIMA Renewal section of IMCA’s website.
+More information about those requirements can be found in the CIMA Renewal section of the Investments and Wealth Institute’s website.